 - Listen.
 One of the hardest things some people face when out of work is the loss of the daily companionship during the workday.
 If you're asked for help or advice, by all means offer it, but realize that sometimes your friends may just want you to listen.

-In short - step forward, offer gently, check in as often as you feel comfortable.
+In short - step forward, offer gently, check in as often as you feel comfortable, be dependable.
 Situations don't usually develop overnight and your support long after the first news breaks is appreciated.